Esper89/StardewValley-FruitTreeSeasons/README.md

 Running Stardew Valley with Fruit Tree Seasons installed will generate `config.json` (in `Fruit Tree Seasons`).
 You can edit this file to configure the mod; make sure to restart the game afterwards for your changes to be applied.

+The `Indoors` and `Outdoors` fields can be set to control which locations this mod applies to.
+The `Indoors` field determines if this mod affects fruit trees in indoor areas that lack seasons (like the greenhouse) and defaults to `true`.
+The `Outdoors`  field determines if this mod affects fruit trees in outdoor areas that lack seasons (like Ginger Island) and defaults to `false`.

 The `Seasons` field is the order to apply season appearances; the first season on this list that a fruit tree bears fruit in is the one that will apply to the tree.
 Fruit trees that do not bear fruit